sai-praneeth-reddy/homeworks/python-api-challenge/Readme.md

 Note:

-In order to replicate my results in my code, avoid running the api calls.
+In order to replicate the results in my code, avoid running the api calls for weather.

 After importing the packages & libraries, Run the code from cell 38 in the WeatherPy.ipynb jupyter notebook.